AustinTamb/SEG3125_Final_Project/README.md

 # SEG3125_Final_Project
 The website can be accessed by going on https://austintamb.github.io/SEG3125_Final_Project/index.

 This is a website made for SEG3125 as a final project.
-Our idea originally was to have a video overlay the recipe during timed steps, thus the name viewRecipe, however due to the restricted timeframe as well as the difficulties that would occur from doing so, we decided to only implement a timer.

 # Data Stuff